gvwilson/sdxjs/en/src/build-manager/index.md

 [% inc file="pattern-user-read.js" %]

-Before we try to run this,
+Before we run this,
-let's add methods to show the state of our two internal data structures:
+let's add methods to show the state of our data structures:

 [% inc pat="pattern-user-show.*" fill="js sh out" %]